samdoidge/samdoidge.com/_posts/2014-09-19-fraser-island-does-not-have-more-sand-than-the-sahara-desert.md

 ![no-margin](/assets/fraser-island.jpg)

-Googling the claim, several results claim up.
-Two Australian tourist sites claiming this is a myth, while 2 tourist blogs recite the claim.
-However there was a lack of evidence.
+Googling the claim, several results came up.
+Two Australian tourist sites stating this is a myth, while 2 tourist blogs recite the claim however there was no evidence presented.

 More Googling and some back-of-the-envelope calculations: